(Wynne, Giustiniana, Comtesse de Rosenberg)

 4to.
 Engraved title leaf, (8) + 80pp, engraved folding plan, 29 engraved plates (of which one large folding, one folding).
-Nineteenth century quarter calf, marbled boards (a binding of the 1830s or 1840s ?).
-Title leaf a little spotted and soiled, but otherwise a very good, clean, fresh copy.
+Nineteenth century quarter calf, marbled boards (a French binding probably of the 1830s or 1840s, lettered on its spine “Alticchiero par une Dame Anglaise”).
+Title leaf a little spotted and soiled, but otherwise a good, clean, fresh copy.